apache/usergrid/docs/security-and-auth/authenticating-users-and-application-clients.md

     }

 ## Admin user authentication
-If you do require admin user access, your app can connect to the App Services management endpoint to request an access token.
+If you do require admin user access, your app can connect to the Usergrid management endpoint to request an access token.
 Your app supplies the username and password of an admin user in the request.

 <div class="admonition warning"> <p class="first admonition-title">WARNING</p> <p class="last">
 Warning: Authenticating as an admin user grants full access to one or more organizations and all of the applications contained in those organizations.
 Due to this, be cautious when implementing this type of authentication in client-side code.
 Instead, consider implementing admin user access in server-side code only.
 See "safe mobile access" in [Authenticating API requests](authenticating-api-requests.html) for additional considerations in keeping access to your app and its data secure.